kate-aleksseeva/scripts/README.md

 - `holesky-fork`
 - `sepolia-fork`

-To start new voting on the live networks you could proceed with:
+To execute scripts on the live networks you could proceed with:

 - `mainnet`
 - `holesky`